 If the Rules are made applicable by parties to arbitral proceedings that do have their seat in Liechtenstein, the LCCI assumes the role of the arbitral institution administering arbitral proceedings conducted under the Rules.
 The LCCI appoints a secretary for arbitration and two deputies.
 The secretary, together with the two deputies, form the secretariat.
 For specific arbitral proceedings, a commissioner must be appointed by the secretariat upon the request of a party.
 The commissioner assumes responsibilities under the Rules whenever the Rules have assigned a specific task to him or her.
 His or her decisions are of an administrative nature only and are not subject to appeal (Article 32.5 of the Rules).

-While Liechtenstein cannot effectively compete with other arbitration centres like London, Zurich, Vienna, Singapore or Hong Kong, its clear objective was to create a set of arbitration rules flexible enough to be attractive for both the resolution of traditional international commercial disputes, and for the resolution of disputes involving beneficial or other interests in Liechtenstein structures such as foundations, trusts and establishments, and to create a niche that has thus far not been occupied by any other arbitration centre.27
+While Liechtenstein cannot effectively compete with other arbitration centres like London, Zurich, Vienna, Singapore or Hong Kong, the clear objective was to create a set of arbitration rules flexible enough to be attractive for both the resolution of traditional international commercial disputes, and for the resolution of disputes involving beneficial or other interests in Liechtenstein structures such as foundations, trusts and establishments, and to create a niche that has thus far not been occupied by other arbitration centres.23

-The Rules were primarily modelled on the UNCITRAL Arbitration Rules and on the Swiss Rules from which, however, they deviate in some respects.28
+The Rules were primarily modelled on the UNCITRAL Arbitration Rules and on the Swiss Rules from which, however, they deviate in some respects.24

 For example, the Rules do not contain provisions on introductory proceedings.
 Therefore, they also do not contain provisions on terms of reference.
 Furthermore, third parties can only be joined in arbitral proceedings conducted under the Rules with the consent of all parties to the arbitral proceedings (deviation from Article 4.2 of the Swiss Rules).
 There is also no joinder of proceedings against the will of all parties (deviation from Article 4.1 of the Swiss Rules).